ExpressionEngine/coilpack-docs/docs/getting-started.md

 :::info
 Be sure to setup your webserver to point to the `public` folder inside your Laravel project.
 Laravel Valet and Laravel Sail will do this automatically.
 :::

+**Configure your Laravel Project**

+Now that you have a Laravel Project setup it is a good time to edit the values in your `.env` file to reflect your setup.
+The `APP_URL` and `DB_*` variables are particularly important.

 **Install Coilpack**